 There are many different choices when it comes to deciding which concrete or cement floor stain, dye or coloring system is right for your flooring project.
 Desired color, your surroundings and even the concrete itself will all play a part in the decision you make.
 We offer a full range of stain options for all types of interior decorative concrete staining projects.
 Also keep in mind that after staining, your floor will also require a protective sealer to protect the colored concrete from wear, spills and damage.
 The sealer you choose will also influence the final color and appearance of your stained concrete project.
 Be sure to see our “Help Center” page specifically for sealing concrete floors.

 Below, we will discuss the floor cleaning and preparation process, along with the different types of stains and dyes available for creating beautiful stained concrete floors.
 In addition to the resources here in the “help center”, you can also find detailed information and color charts for every product we offer, by visiting that product’s page.
 We know how confusing all of this can be, but that’s what we’re here for!
 If you have questions, give us a call or send us an email and we’ll be glad to help you through the process.

-Always review and follow the manufacturer's recommended guidelines for prep and application of any concrete stain, dye or sealer.
-You can find these recommendations by reviewing that product's technical data sheet, or by clicking the "Detailed Info" tab on that product's page.
+Always review and follow the manufacturer’s recommended guidelines for prep and application of any concrete stain, dye or sealer.
+You can find these recommendations by reviewing that product’s technical data sheet, along with the “Detailed Info” on that product’s page.